BusisiwePieterson/NFS-Website-Solution/README.md

 All users can read the same files, so data can remain up-to-date, and it’s consistent and reliable.

-## Implementing a business website using NFS
+## Implementing a business website using NFS.

 Start by spinning up 4 EC2 Instances